 What are the differences between life insurance and AD&D insurance?

-Other differences between traditional life insurance and AD&D insurance are:
+Other differences between traditional life insurance and accidental death and dismemberment insurance are:

 - Traditional life insurance involves a medical exam, but AD&D insurance does not